digitalstuart/kerry-online-farmers-market/README.md

         * **'Login to buy'** and **'Login to sell'** become simply **'Buy'** and **'Sell'**.
         * The **Cart** link becomes visible; clicking on it redirects to the **'Your cart'** page.
         * The **Profile** link becomes visible; clicking on it redirects to a logged-in user's profile page.
-        * The **Logout** link becomes visible; this applies the correction action when clicked, it redirects to the homepage with a message of 'You have been successfully logged out'.
+        * The **Logout** link becomes visible; this applies the correct action when clicked, redirecting the user to the homepage with a message of 'You have been successfully logged out'.
     * In mobile view, the burger icon correctly displays the dropdown menu items.
 All links behave in the expected way, as above.

 2. Landing page